-In the past 24-hour period, the Taal Volcano Network recorded three (3) volcanic earthquakes that are associated mainly with rock-fracturing processes beneath and around the edifice.
-Weak to moderate steaming or fumarolic activity that drifted southwest was observed from vents in the Main Crater and fissure vents along Daang Kastila Trail.
+In the past 24-hour period, the Taal Volcano Network recorded five (5) volcanic earthquakes that are associated mainly with rock-fracturing processes beneath and around the edifice.
+Weak steaming or fumarolic activity that drifted southwest was observed from vents in the Main Crater.